 Cannock Chase is the northernmost venue for the Games and as such is `represented` on the Games official logo as the top of a triangular configuration that plots the locations of all the Games’ venues.

-The attention the Games will bring to the District, especially from international television audiences where mountain biking is one of the most popular spectacles, will be significant and especially the legacy created.
-Cannock Chase Council, Forestry England and Staffordshire County Council, as the organising partners, are busy working with the team at Birmingham 2022 to make the preparations and to deliver a successful event.
+The attention the Games has brought to the District, especially from international television audiences where mountain biking is one of the most popular spectacles, was significant and especially the legacy created.
+Cannock Chase Council, Forestry England and Staffordshire County Council, as the organising partners, worked with the team at Birmingham 2022 to make the preparations and to deliver a successful event.

 We will include below information of particular relevance to our District as it is published.
 For further information on the Commonwealth Games visit the official website here.